 2. Fully embrace the media.
 These churches communicate both “officially” and through their staff and volunteers’ personal accounts.

 3. Have no strategy or are uncertain.
 These churches don’t care about social media, or see the upside of social media, but are concerned about the challenges of controlling or shaping how the church communicates.

 It’s not realistic to hope to control everything your staff or volunteers communicate through social media (or any other medium for that matter).
 With all that your team can accomplish through these channels, it’s better to equip them for success.
-Here’s an abbreviated version of the guidelines we’ve developed at LifeChurch.tv to help frame expectations for our staff.
+Here are some guidelines to help frame expectations for your staff.

 • You’re among friends—sometimes.
-As much as your blog, Twitter stream, Facebook page, etc., might feel like your cozy home on the Internet, it’s really a public space.
-People can land on your page from a Google search and read just one post completely out of any other context.
-So think of your Web space less like a family room and more like your front yard.
+As much as your blog, Twitter stream, Facebook page, etc., might feel like your cozy home on the internet, it’s really a public space.
+People can land on your page from a Google search and read a single post completely out of context.
+So think of your web space less like a family room and more like your front yard.

 • Spread news, don’t break it.
 It’s great (and helpful!) when we can share the great things God is doing at the church.
 But it’s not cool to get the news out there before the time or in a different place than we’ve planned.
 Make sure what you talk about is ready for public consumption.